 CRM is short for customer relationship management.
-Although it can refer to the process of building and maintaining relationships with your clients, in this context, it’s a reference to a system or software that puts all your customer information in one place.
+Although it can refer to the business processes involved in building and maintaining relationships with your clients, in this context, it’s a reference to a system or software that puts all your customer information in one place.
+Using CRM software, you can automate tasks, assess your sales team’s strengths, track your new customer acquisition, close marketing gaps, increase your conversion rate, and more.
 At a basic level, you should expect your CRM to:

-- Allow you to store and manage contact information in an easy-to-use database.
+- Allow you to store and manage customer contact information in an easy-to-use database.

 - Manage new leads throughout your sales pipeline.

 - Offer dashboards with key metrics and reporting tools.

 - Help align your sales and marketing teams.